Social Dimensions of Illness & Doctoring

 Medical Ethics & the Health Care System

-Professional Development 1 and 2 (PD1/2) are taught in weekly seminars throughout the first medical school year.
-This introductory portion of the PD course covers three broad areas: (1) social, cultural, and historical forces that shape health and disease, experiences of patients, roles of physicians, and technologies of care; (2) ethical dimensions of medical professional work; and (3) political and economic forces that influence the organization and delivery of health services.
+Professional Development 1 and 2 (PD1/2) are taught in weekly seminars throughout the first two semesters of medical school.
+This introductory course covers three broad areas: (1) social, cultural, and historical forces that shape health and disease, experiences of patients, roles of physicians, and technologies of care; (2) ethical dimensions of medical professional work and major issues in bioethics; and (3) health care reform and the organization and delivery of medical services.
 Overall, the course teaches students to think critically about social contexts and conditions of health care and medical work.

 Students write several papers during the year and hone verbal presentation skills around controversial topics.
 One culminating element of this course is a health care reform exercise that introduces students (through stakeholder role-playing in a Senate committee debate) to issues and interests involved in US health care politics.